tonyyxliu/CUHKSZ-CSC4005/project1/README.md

     <strong>Convert 4K JPEG image (3840x2599) from RGB to Grayscale</strong>
 </p>

-## Part-B: Image Filtering (Soften with Equal Weight Filter)
+## Part-B: Linear Image Filtering (Soften with Equal Weight Filter)

+#### Note: You do not need to modify the codes in this part.
+Just compile and execute them on the cluster to get the experiment results, and include that in your report.

-In part B, students are asked to implement parallel programs by themselves do embarrassingly parallel image filtering, which is slightly harder than PartA.
-This time, they need to take the information of the pixel's neighbors into consideration instead of doing computation on the pixel itself.
-Although two pixels may share the same neighbors, the read-only property still makes the computation embarrassingly parallel.
+In part B, we move on to parallelize image filtering, which is slightly harder than PartA.
+This time, the information of each pixel's neighbors are brought into consideration instead of doing computation on the pixel itself.
+The good news is that: although two adjacent pixels share some neighbors, the read-only property still makes the computation embarrassingly parallel.

 ### Problem Description